moeadham/BookPlayer-wiki/Developer-Guide.md

 - BookPlayer requires App IDs for all its current extensions, so we need to repeat the previous process for creating an App ID, with these minor observations:
   - Create a new App ID with the bundle id being the base bundle id + the suffix `.BookPlayerWidget` (for our example it would look something like `com.test-bundle.id.BookPlayerWidget`).
 This App ID needs to have the same App Group capability enabled and configured like the main App ID (no iCloud needed)
   - Create a new App ID with the bundle id being the base bundle id + the suffix `.watchkitapp` (for our example it would look something like `com.test-bundle.id.watchkitapp`).
 This App ID needs to have the same App Group capability enabled and configured like the main App ID (no iCloud needed)
-  - Create a new App ID with the bundle id being the base bundle id + the suffix `.watchkitapp.watchkitextension` (for our example it would look something like `com.test-bundle.id.watchkitapp.watchkitextension`).
+  - Create a new App ID with the bundle id being the base bundle id + the suffix `.watchkitapp.widgets` (for our example it would look something like `com.test-bundle.id.watchkitapp.widgets`).
 This App ID needs to have the same App Group capability enabled and configured like the main App ID (no iCloud needed)
   - Create a new App ID with the bundle id being the base bundle id + the suffix `.BookPlayerWidgetUI` (for our example it would look something like `com.test-bundle.id.BookPlayerWidgetUI`).
 This App ID needs to have the same App Group capability enabled and configured like the main App ID (no iCloud needed)
-  - Create a new App ID with the bundle id being the base bundle id + the suffix `.BookPlayerWidgetUI` (for our example it would look something like `com.test-bundle.id.BookPlayerWidgetUI`).
+  - Create a new App ID with the bundle id being the base bundle id + the suffix `.BookPlayerShareExtension` (for our example it would look something like `com.test-bundle.id.BookPlayerShareExtension`).
 This App ID needs to have the same App Group capability enabled and configured like the main App ID (no iCloud needed)
   - If you don't have an App ID that is just a wildcard `*` then you'll need to create it, this will be used for the Intents extension, which doesn't require capabilities enabled
 - The last thing we need to do in the Apple developer website, is to create a development provisioning profile for each one of the the App IDs we created in the previous step.
 Thankfully, this is straightforward:
   - Go to [Register a New Provisioning Profile](https://developer.apple.com/account/resources/profiles/add)